ak0402/DataEngineering_Project-/README.md

 - **All compute happens in Databricks**:
   - **Bronze → Silver**: cleansing, standardization, and quality checks in **Databricks (PySpark)**.
   - **Silver → Gold**: business logic, joins, aggregations, and SCD logic **on Databricks compute (clusters/Jobs)**.
+- After creating the Fact tables and the dimensions in the Gold layer, the Data Analyst can now use this data to make SQL queries via the SQL Editor
 - Databricks writes **Silver** and **Gold** datasets back to ADLS (Delta).
   *(Optional) Final serving to Azure SQL/BI can be triggered by ADF or written directly from Databricks, depending on your setup.*